Left restriction monoids from left $E$-completions: Applications

+The partitions on $X$ may be endowed with a special type of multiplication which makes them into a monoid, called the {\em partition monoid} on $X$, here denoted $P_X$.
+Multiplication may be defined as follows.
+Given $s,t\in P_X$, let $s^{\downarrow}$ and $t^{\uparrow}$ be the graphs obtained by changing every lower vertex $v'$ of $s$ and every upper vertex $v$ of $t$ into $v''$, let $G_{s,t}$ be the graph on the vertex set $X\cup X''\cup X'$ with edge set the union of the edge sets of $s^{\downarrow}$ and $t^{\downarrow}$, viewing $X''$ as the middle row of $G_{s,t}$.
+To obtain the product $st$ if $s$ and $t$ are in $P_X$, simply put $u,v\in X\cup X'$ in the same block if and only if there is a path from $u$ to $v$ in $G_{s,t}$.
+As an example, consider the product $e\rho$, where $e$ and $\rho$ are as in the examples depicted in Figure \ref{fig1}; this is depicted in Figure \ref{fig2}.
+The first figure indicates the process of forming the product using $G_{e,\rho}$, with the second figure giving $e\rho$; clearly, $\rho t$ is given by the partition

-Note that the identity element $1$ in $P_X$ (hence also in $P^{lt}_X$) is the equivalence relation in which each cell is a singleton, which in the five-element base set example above is represented by the partition $\{1,1'\},\{2,2'\},\ldots,\{5,5'\}$.
+Note that the identity element $1$ in $P_X$ is the equivalence relation in which each cell is a pair $\{x,x'\}$ where $x\in X$; in the five-element base set example above, this is represented by the partition $\{1,1'\},\{2,2'\},\ldots,\{5,5'\}$.
+Again, we refer the reader to work such as \cite{East} and \cite{eastgray} for more details.